sebastiantoh/tp/docs/UserGuide.md

 **Format**: `archive list`

-* When entered, if the contacts list is displayed it will be replaced with the archived contacts list.
+* When entered, if the contact list is displayed it will be replaced with the archived contact list.
 * You can edit and delete contacts in the archive using `contact edit` and `contact delete` when the archived contacts list is displayed.

 **Example**: